exercism/problem-specifications/hello-world.md

 If I tell the program my name is Alice, it will greet me by saying "Hello, Alice!".

-If I neglect to give it my name, it will greet me by saying "Hello, world!"
+If I neglect to give it my name, it will greet me by saying "Hello, World!"

 ## Test-Driven Development